Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/Aqua.md

 The steps that supports this workflow are detailed below:

+* Create the necessary service connections
+* Create a pipeline that:
   * Build a target image
-* Login to the Aqua Security registry
-* Pull the scanner image
+  * Login to the Aqua Security registry and pull the Aqua scanner image
   * Scan the target image

 ![CI overview](images/CI.png)

+**An example YAML pipeline is available in the pipelines folder [here](../../pipelines/Challenge%202/ContainerScanning/Aqua-CI.yml).**

+### Create the service connections

+You will need to create 2 [service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) in Azure DevOps.
+One to your Azure Container Registry and the other to the Aqua Container Registry.
+If the ACR is located in a subscription other than one available to the logged in user, you will need to use `Service Type: Other`.

 ### Build a target image

 Build your docker image in this task.
 Don't forget to add a tag to uniquely identify the result of a pipeline execution.
+Best Practice is to use the BuildId as your image tag.
+You will need to setup a service connection to your Azure Container Registry.
 Provide configuration information for your Container Registry by supplying the address to DockerHub or your private Azure Container Registry.

 ![Docker build](images/docker-build.png)